 - whether anybody else they ate with also experienced any symptoms

-- we may request that person provides a faecal sample.
+- we may request that person provides a faecal sample to their GP

-The purpose of this investigation is to try to prevent the spread of illness within the community and try and establish possible causes.
+The purpose of this investigation is to try to prevent the spread of illness within the community and try to establish possible causes.

 If a person with symptoms is a food handler or health care or nursery worker who has direct contact or contact through serving food, with highly susceptible people, they can't return to work until they are symptom-free for 48 hours.
 They must also inform their employer of their symptoms.

 Parents or guardians of children aged under five years or children or adults unable to implement good standards of personal hygiene, are advised to keep them away from school or other establishments until they've also been symptom-free for 48 hours.